Skip to content

 Infographic showing a woman sitting down with a cup of tea next to the figure “50+”

-More than 75 % (per cent) of women diagnosed with breast cancer are aged over 50.
+Most women diagnosed with breast cancer are over 50 years old.
 1518

 10 women icon